- Fact Sheet

 CBP One’s “Terms and Conditions,” available after users download the app, informs users of the app’s privacy policy.
 However, users need to review CBP One’s lengthy PIA to learn that the data only should be collected when users choose to submit their location to CBP, and that this feature requires a “just-in-time” consent before such data is collected.

-Users are being forced to use CBP One.
-Another major concern about CBP One is that its use is essentially obligatory for those seeking to be processed at the border.
-DHS has stated that the app’s use is voluntary, and the agency explains that users must consent before accessing several of the app’s features, including “just-in-time” notifications that require consent before the app deploys users’ cellphone’s camera or GPS functions.
+Users Are Being Forced to Use CBP One.
+Another major concern about CBP One is that its use is essentially obligatory for those seeking to be processed at the border and applying for humanitarian parole through the Cuban, Haitian, Nicaraguan, and Venezuelan (CHNV) program.
+DHS previously stated that the app’s use is voluntary, and the agency explains that users must consent before accessing several of the app’s features, including “just-in-time” notifications that require consent before the app deploys users’ cellphone’s camera or GPS functions.

-In addition, asylum seekers are being urged to use CBP One to apply for waivers of Title 42 so that they can be inspected and processed in the United States.
-CBP One, according to the proposed rule published on February 23, 2023 addressing the processing of individuals at the southwest border after Title 42 restrictions expire, will become the main vehicle to seek an appointment at the border and maintain eligibility for asylum in the United States.
-The proposed rule states that people who encountered technical difficulties with CBP One or could not access the app due to illiteracy or language barriers may be able to access asylum at ports of entry without CBP One.
+In addition, CBP One is now the only way for asylum seekers who traveled through a third-country and arrived at a southwest border to apply for an appointment at a port of entry and maintain eligibility for asylum in the United States.
+The new regulation states that people who encountered technical difficulties with CBP One or could not access the app due to illiteracy or language barriers may be able to access asylum at ports of entry without CBP One.
 But, the rule fails to explain how officers would assess a person’s inability to use CBP One.
+In response to public comment about these exceptions to the obligatory use of CBP One, DHS suggests that those who seek to invoke the language barrier or illiteracy exceptions may have to meet a steep burden because “individuals may seek assistance, including translation, in using the app.”

 Also, applicants may feel undue pressure to provide consent to CBP One’s collection of data.
 Immigrants seeking asylum often face harrowing journeys that all too often include being turned away from ports of entry into the United States despite expressing fear of returning to their home countries.
 These rejections by CBP often lead to immigrants being further victimized and persecuted while waiting in Mexico to pursue asylum in the United States.
 Thus, immigrants may fear that by refusing consent, they could be denied entry into the United States once again.